Do Chase Ultimate Rewards points expire? Here’s what you need to know

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-For many of us in the miles & points hobby, Chase Ultimate Rewards points are our favorite flexible rewards to earn and use.
-And a number of the best credit cards for travel are Chase Ultimate Rewards points earning cards.
-So it’s no wonder why we often get asked: Do Chase Ultimate Rewards points expire?
+For many of us in the miles and points hobby, Chase Ultimate Rewards points are our favorite flexible rewards.
+Using Chase points is extremely easy, and a number of the best credit cards for travel earn Chase Ultimate Rewards.
+We’re often asked, “Do Chase Ultimate Rewards points expire?”

-Do Chase Ultimate Rewards Points Expire?
+Chase Ultimate Rewards points expiration policy

-Cards That Earn Chase Ultimate Rewards Points
+Cards that earn Chase Ultimate Rewards points

-- Ink Business Preferred℠ Credit Card (top small business card)
+- Chase Ink Business Preferred Credit Card (top small-business card)

 - Chase Sapphire Preferred® Card (best card for beginners)